-1. Ranks in the Lecturer-track
+1. Ranks in the Teaching Professor-track

-Appointment as Lecturer is made on an annually renewable basis for a period of three years with the possibility of reappointment following a positive review.
-Appointments as Senior Lecturer are annually renewable for five-year periods, and appointments as Professor of Pedagogy are for seven-year periods each with the possibility of reappointment following a positive review.
-All appointments depend on the Dean of Academic Affairs' determination that there is a continuing need for the position to support the educational program.
-This determination is made in consultation with the academic divisions and the full professors of the College as outlined below.
+Appointment as Assistant Teaching Professor is made on an annually renewable basis for a period of three years with the possibility of reappointment following a positive review.
+Appointments as Associate Teaching Professor are annually renewable for five-year periods, and appointments as Teaching Professor are for seven-year periods each with the possibility of reappointment following a positive review.
+All appointments depend on the Senior Associate Dean for Academic Affairs' determination that there is a continuing need for the position to support the educational program.
+This determination is made in consultation with the academic divisions as outlined below.